mochiron-desu/Task-Manager/README.md

 # Task-Manager
- A simple task manager made out of vanillay JS, HTML and CSS
+ A simple task manager made out of vanilla JS, HTML and CSS